 Visit with resident artists Chris Gunderson, Carol Maciewicz, Kim Pumiglia, and special guest artists.
 Enjoy period refreshments typical of the mid 19th century and begin the Fall Season with us at this local historic landmark.

-Explore the Gardiner Hall Jr. Museum and learn about EC-CHAP membership opportunities, and how you can become a CHAP!
+Explore the Gardiner Hall Jr. Museum and play "trivia"games throughout the day.
+Learn about EC-CHAP membership opportunities, and how you can become a CHAP!
 All activities are free to the public.

 THE PACKING HOUSE: Performances